Regional In-School Program

 Who is eligible for the program?

-The Road to Zero Regional In-School Program caters for Victorian secondary school students who can’t easily attend the experience at Melbourne Museum due to distance (more than two hours’ drive from Melbourne) or special needs.
+The Road to Zero Regional In-School Program caters for Victorian secondary school students who can’t easily attend the experience at Melbourne Museum due to distance (more than two hours’ drive from Melbourne).

 Visits are scheduled by geographic location to maximise opportunities for all schools to participate and to make the best use of resources.